J0HN-MAC/MechaCar_Statistical_Analysis/README.md

 ![This is an image](Images/t-test_lot2.png)

 ### T-test for Lot 3
 For Lot 3, the p-value is 0.042 and below the significance value.
-So there IS a significant statistical variation between these two means.
+So there IS a significant statistical variation between these two means and these suspension coils could be a source of the production troubles.
 ![This is an image](Images/t-test_lot3.png)

+## Study Design: MechaCar vs Competition
+A study could be developed to compare ratings from popular car review websites to look for statistical variances among commonly shopped categories.
+For a consumer, these variances could be setting the MechaCar apart from the competition in either a positive or negative way.

+Some important features that consumers value when purcahasing a new vehicle are price, fuel efficiency, and safety ratings.
+Data from these categories could potentially be extracted from popular review websites (e.g., Consuner Reports).

+For each category, a null hypothesis and alternative hypothesis would be created.
+  - **Null hypothesis**: Within this category, the MechaCar does not vary in a statistically significant way from the competition.
+  - **Alternative hypothesis**: Within this category, the MechaCar varies in a statistically significant way from the competition.

+Using an one-sample t-test would allow AutosRUs' to identify categories where the MechaCar varies signigicantly from the population (competition).
+This variance would lead to the rejection of the null hypothesis.
+These categories could be where the MechaCar is either excelling or underperforming in the eyes of the consumer.